v4iv/theleakycauldronblog/src/pages/blog/sending-mass-mail-from-google-sheet-using-scripts.md

 * Send Assignment
 * Send Reminder

 These columns containing the word "Send" if the candidate has to be mailed, and "Sent" once the mail has been sent.
-So basically our script goes through, the sheet, picks up the candidate name, and email, uses name variable to create a personalised message, send it to their email(if the Send First Email contains the keyword Send) and after sending replaces the keyword with Sent.
+So basically our script goes through, the sheet, picks up the candidate name, and email, uses name variable to create a personalised message, send it to their email(if the Send First Email contains the keyword "Send") and after sending replaces the keyword with "Sent".

+## Step One: Structure of Our Sheet